stanford-mse-125-2025/mse-125-2025-website/index.md

 {: .fs-6 .fw-300 }
 {: .no_toc } -->

-## Tuesday 5/24 and Thursday 5/26 lecture is on Zoom!
-Back in person on Tuesday 5/31.
+## Our last lecture is in person on Tuesday 5/31.
+We will review the sample quiz together!
 {: .no_toc }

 <br>